 Open university or open university of applied sciences (UAS) studies are open to everybody regardless of former education, work experience and age.
 Open studies are taught in Finnish, Swedish and English, depending on the course and the institution.

 Studying in an open university or an open UAS will require a fee for each course.
-However, during the Covid-19 pandemic several institutions in Finland do not charge the fee from unemployed jobseekers.
+However, during the Covid-19 pandemic several institutions in Finland have not been charging the fee from unemployed jobseekers.
 Check the current regulations from the website of each institution.

 You will find details on available studies on the website of each institution.
 Note that each have their own enrolment and fee policies.